olitrussle/blog/_posts/2017-05-16-meet-the-team-prakash.md

 I loved Thailand, Cambodia and Hong Kong.

 ## What’s the best thing about working in London?
 I’m from Kingsbury in London but have only worked centrally for the last two years.
-The social side of it was great - I didn’t love the commute but I liked the atmosphere, especially on Friday’s.
+The social side of it was great - I didn’t love the commute but I liked the atmosphere, especially on Fridays.
 The one upside of being jammed onto a crowded tube was not having to drive home, so it's easy for everyone to go for a drink.
 Before then, I was working in Watford.
 Driving to work in the comfort of my car was a dream but the social aspect was nowhere near as good.

 ## How would you describe working for Trussle?
 Exciting, challenging, and fun.
 It’s a young team - everyone seems driven but up for a good time on the way.